mertonuryildirim/hepsiburada-case-study-node/README.md

-# Dev branch is using for local starts & development
+# Hepsiburada case study node.js server is using for listing & filtering products.

-## JSON SERVER CONF

-Json server runs at https://market-app-assignment.herokuapp.com/api

-If you want to run json server locally you have to change /src/utils/api.ts "url" variable with your json-server running port.

 ## DOCUMENTATION OF THE PROJECT